AzureDocKit/azuredockit.github.io/Options.md

 ---
 # Options

-The settings are divided in the following sections:
+The options are divided in the following sections:

 * Azure Workloads
 * Document